 The church soon began meeting in West Springfield High School but continuing strong growth led to the acquisition of a five acre property and a small building on Braddock Road in 1973.
 The move was made possible by a loan of $50,000 provided by Mr. and Mrs. Farmer, the parents of Bud Calvert’s wife, Mary.
 A second building on the site was dedicated in 1979.
 Then a tract of 33 acres was donated to the still growing church by a member who was also a land developer.
 Located on a prime site fronting on the (then) soon to be constructed Fairfax County Parkway, this miraculous gift led to a final move in December 2000.

 The church, however, is not land and buildings: it is people.
-The legacy that Pastor Calvert seeks to maintain is the one left by his father – ensuring that God is pre-eminent in everything while striving to draw people to Him from the local community, then reaching out to others across the country, and to the nations beyond.
+The legacy that Pastor Calvert seeks to maintain is to ensure that God is pre-eminent in everything while striving to draw people to Him from the local community, then reaching out to others across the country, and to the nations beyond.
 This vision is encapsulated in the purpose that has motivated FBT from the very first – to Glorify God and Evangelize the World.
 Translated in practical terms this means that the local church promotes a vigorous program of discipleship, personal evangelism and community outreach while supporting nearly 300 missionary evangelists on every continent.
 In addition, young men have been sent out from FBT almost every year since its founding to plant new churches across America.
 In this way, more than $14 million has been given towards world evangelism over the last 42 years.
 This money is separate from the operating funds of the church and is donated by members through a program of Grace Giving.